 Consider your budget

 With inflation and interest rates set to rise, considering your budget is important in deciding whether you’re in a position to enter the Melbourne property market.
 If you haven’t already, create a budget that maps out all your monthly income and outgoings.
-If you believe you have a manageable amount leftover, book an appointment with one of our mortgage brokers in Melbourne to begin the application process.

 Choose your area carefully